pieces-app/documentation/docs/sdks/python/GithubApi.md

 /github/gists/import [POST]

-This will attempt to get all the gist availble and return them to the user as a DiscoveredAssets.  if automatic is true we will automatically create the asset.  v1. will just get all the users' gists. implemented. v2. can get specific a public gist.
+This will attempt to get all the gist availble and return them to the user as a DiscoveredAssets.  if automatic is true we will automatically create the asset.  v1. will just get all the users' gists. v2. can get specific a public gist.

 ### Example